 Feature interfaces define specific HTTP features that a given request may support.
 Servers define collections of features, and the initial set of features supported by that server, but middleware can be used to enhance these features.

 - Servers

 - Middleware

-- OWIN
+- Open Web Interface for .NET (OWIN)

-1.4.15 OWIN
+1.4.15 Open Web Interface for .NET (OWIN)